Last updated on February 27th, 2020 at 10:54 am

 Before we go onto what goes into selecting the best channel manager for your hotel, let’s try and understand why a channel manager is an absolutely essential product for any hotel or even small accommodation business in today’s day and age.

 Why are channel managers indispensable now?

-Hence arises the need for an online channel manager for hotels to manage their rates and inventory on all portals through a single login.
+Hence arises the need for an HMS Software to manage their rates and inventory on all portals through a single login.

 What is a Typical Channel Manager Supposed to do?